aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 ```

 The default out of the box .env file does not contain REDIS_PREFIX key so the second parameter of the env() function specifies a prefix using the APP_NAME.
 You can remover the out of the box prefix setting if you don't want a prefix.

+## The redis connections settings

+Each Redis connection in the config file will have its own set of host and port settings.
+All the connections can be configured to connect to the same Redis server or they can individually be configured to connect to separate Redis servers.

+In separate articles I will show how to configure the Laravel Session, Cache and Queue to use the redis driver with separate redis connections for each.